aksommerville/fullmoon4/README.md

 - [ ] Mountains and caves.
 - [ ] Forest.
 - [ ] Review village.
+- [ ] Make two more teleport spells: Steppe and Desert
 - [ ] All maps we expect to need must exist at this point.
 Not necessarily populated.

 ### Populate all interactions.
 Finish before 18 August.